Parygithub/NMRMetaboWizard/docs/source/preprocessing.rst

 Apodization and zero filling
 ----------------------------

+Apodization applies a weighting function to the time-domain FID before Fourier transformation.
+Exponential and Gaussian windows are available to improve signal-to-noise ratio, reduce truncation artifacts, or modify spectral line shapes, although these effects may involve a trade-off in spectral resolution.
-Exponential and Gaussian windows are available.
-Zero filling appends complex zeros to the time-domain signal before Fourier transformation.
+Zero filling appends complex zeros to the FID before Fourier transformation, increasing the number of frequency-domain data points and producing a smoother spectrum without adding new spectral information or improving the intrinsic resolution.

 Fourier transformation and ppm axis
 -----------------------------------